ahocevar/nunzip/README.md

 ## Usage

-Once installed, you can run nunzip in `package.json` scripts, e.g.
+Once installed, nunzip is usefull for scripts in `package.json`, e.g.
 ```json
 {
   "scripts": {